juddey/resume/README.md

 # Justin Lane

-My Resume, built in React.

-## Why?
-Well, to prove that @juddey can code, and also to test [kryptonite](https://github.com/juddey/ignite-kryptonite) on a real example.
+My Resume, built in React, to prove that @juddey can code.
+Also a good test for my generator template called [kryptonite](https://github.com/juddey/ignite-kryptonite) which I wrote for [ignite](https://github.com/infinitered/ignite). (see what I did there)

 Software is never software until its in the wild.

 ## Install
 Because we're `create-react-app` based, you can just: